A Federal Policy Agenda for Children

 We want to hear from you.

-Whether you are a parent, a policymaker, a researcher, a faith leader, or an organization looking to advance children's wellbeing, there is a place for you in Same Sky.
+Whether you are a parent, a policymaker, a researcher, a faith leader, or an organization working to advance children's wellbeing — regardless of your political leanings — there is a place for you in Same Sky.

 Partner With Us